ranjanistic/knotters/CONTRIBUTING.md

 Apart from all this, other things like profile admiration, blocking, reporting, and relevant community related logic is contained and expected to be contained in this module only.

 #### [`projects/`](projects/)

+This module serves the purpose of handling everything related to projects section of the platform.
+The primary purposes are to let a user create a project and host its profile (that's over-simplification).

+The main models here are FreeProject (Quick project), Project (verified project), CoreProject (core project).
+They are used to hold records of the [three categories of projects](https://knotters.org/projects/create/) we have on platform for each user.

+This section also listens to the contribution events of users from linked GitHub repositories via webhooks and [our own knottersbot](https://github.com/marketplace/knotters-bot), to allot XPs to users based on the same.

+Apart from all this, other things like project admiration, posting snapshots, linking assets, and relevant project related logic is contained and expected to be contained in this module only.

 #### [`compete/`](compete/)